This self-help course

 The best way to use the

-CBT Self-Help course is to download it, one step at a time.
-As you
+CBT Self-Help course is to work through it, one step at a time.
+As

-complete each step over at least a few days (with LOTS of practice), then return
+you complete each step over at least a few days (with LOTS of practice),

 The documents linked from the